The Day the Earth Stood Cool: Ratings

 The episode was watched by a total of 7.44 million viewers and it received a 3.4 rating in the 18-49 demographic making it the most watched show on Animation Domination that night in both total viewers and the 18-49 demographic.

 Critical reception

-The episode received mostly positive reception from critics and fans alike.
+The episode received mostly positive reception.

 Robert David Sullivan from The A.V.
 Club gave the episode a B+, saying, "It's one of the most disciplined Simpsons episodes ever, with no B-plots and nary a tangent, and it’s the most consistently funny so far this season."